bbc/gst-quic-transport/README.md

 The elements in this repository are not that useful on their own, as they are designed to be augmented by application-specific muxers and demuxers of their own.
-Examples of these can be found in the accompanying [gst-roq repository](https://github.com/bbc/gst-roq) shown in the above diagram.
-These elements implement the IETF RTP-over-QUIC draft.
+Examples of these can be found in the accompanying [gst-roq repository](https://github.com/bbc/gst-roq) which implement the IETF RTP-over-QUIC draft.

 ### Common QUIC transport